ClonyPDF home

 Common home-photo hair mistakes

 The most common hair-specific errors in home passport photos are: (1) taking the photo in profile or three-quarter position, causing one side of the hair to partially obscure the face outline on that side; (2) using overhead lighting that casts the fringe into the eyes in shadow; (3) not noticing that a single strand has fallen across one eye between shots; and (4) for people with long dark hair against a white background, the hair edge interfering with the automated background detection in the photo submission portal.
 Passport Photo Maker's compliance check addresses all four.
+See also the most common passport photo mistakes.

 How to Make Sure Your Passport Photo Complies with Hair Rules